Quality of life comparison

 In United States, 36.2% of adults are obese as of 2016.
 In Nauru, that number is 61.0% of people as of 2016.

-United States has a GDP per capita of $57,300, while in Nauru, the GDP per capita is $14,800.
+United States has a GDP per capita of $59,800 as of 2017, while in Nauru, the GDP per capita is $12,300 as of 2017.

-In United States, there are approximately 12.5 babies per 1,000 people.
-In Nauru, that number is 24.4 babies per 1,000 people.
+In United States, there are approximately 12.4 babies per 1,000 people as of 2020.
+In Nauru, there are 21.9 babies per 1,000 people as of 2020.

 United States has a total of 19,924 km of coastline.
 In Nauru, that number is 30 km.